 “Dexter and the Dinosaurs”

 Dexter is a dramedy for all ages with most roles played by Piti Theatre’s Youth Troupe and music by Northampton singer/songwriter Carrie Ferguson.
-The movie The cast of Dexter and the Dinosaurstells the life story of Dexter Marsh, a day laborer turned citizen scientist who discovered dinosaur tracks in front of Greenfield’s Town Hall in 1835 – before the word dinosaur had been invented.
+The movie tells the life story of Dexter Marsh, a day laborer turned citizen scientist who discovered dinosaur tracks in front of Greenfield’s Town Hall in 1835 – before the word dinosaur had been invented.
 The preview version of the film was seen to much acclaim at the Great Greenfield Dinofest in December.
 Watch the new recorded event here.
 Run time: 30 minutes, plus 30 minutes of discussion.

 Since 2010, Jurassic Roadshow has been bringing the science, history, and art of the Connecticut River Valley’s dinosaur footprints and trace impressions to street fairs, craft shows, and other events.
 Visitors are encouraged to bring in their own rocks or fossils from home to learn more about them from professional paleontologists and geologists.
 Every bit as much fun as it is informative, the show is for anyone of any age who is curious about the world!